softwaremill/adopt-tapir/backend/src/main/resources/template/README_scala-cli.md

 scala-cli fmt --check . # run scalaformat check on all scala files and print summary, removing '--check' fixes badly formatted files
 ```

+To open project in the IDE (Metals / IntelliJ) run any of the `compile` or `test` command above and open the project.
+IDE should detect a BSP project and import it.

 Alternatively, you can use Scala CLI via a docker image:

 ```shell